grinnell-cs/csc151-images/_readings/list-big-three.md

 In the last example, we used `map` to map two lists of names into a single list of names of the form `"last, first"`.

 <pre class="scamper source">
-(define first-names (list "Addison" "Bailey" "Casey" "Devon" "Emerson"))

-(define last-names (list "Smith" "Jones" "Smyth" "Johnson" "Doe"))
+(define first-names (list "Yasaman" "Amal" "Tanesha" "Khoa" "Lin-Manuel")) (define last-names (list "Mohsani" "Neerad" "Morris" "Le" "Miranda"))

 (map (section string-append _ ", " _) last-names first-names)

 </pre>

 Extend this expression with additional `filter` and `reduce` calls so that: